phalt/dj-twiml/README.rst

 About
 -----

-Often when building [Twilio TwiML views][1], you want to quickly create a few simple static TwiML documents.
-You can do this by writing some code and linking it to a URL endpoint on your Django app.
+Often when building Twilio apps with Django, you want to quickly create a few simple static TwiML documents.
+You can usually do this by writing some code and linking it to a URL endpoint on your Django app.

-But what if you wanted to modify the document?
+But what if you wanted to modify those documents?
 Or perhaps you don't have the means to push the updates to the live server straight away?

-dj-twiml-views lets you create and modify __static__ TwiML documents in seconds, with a publicly addressable URL and correct XML formatting / validation.
+dj-twiml-views lets you create and modify **static** TwiML documents in seconds, with a publicly addressable URL and correct XML formatting / validation.

+This is perfect if you have TwiML documents that do not require any computation, but might need modifying occassionally.

 Documentation